ardipatengko/mitrais-final/README.md

 # mitrais-final
 Simple employee application.
-Works on Google Chrome Version 58.0.3029.81 How to run :
+Only works on Google Chrome Version 58.0.3029.81 How to run :
  1. Create database, called : "final_project" using MS SQL Server
  2. Run the employees-backend first using eclipse or using command : "mvn spring-boot:run"